 During this time your body will keep making hormones to make breastmilk.
-These hormones can sometimes help you to feel relaxed, and this may help with your feelings.
+These hormones can sometimes help you feel relaxed, and this may help with your feelings.

-If you have any of the following symptoms, call your doctor or midwife.
+If you have any of the following symptoms, call your doctor or midwife:

 For 24/7 nurse advice and general health information call Health Link at 811.

-Current as of: October 25, 2018
+Current as of: November 4, 2021

 Author: Child and Women's Health, Alberta Health Services